Edited by Nataly Bogorad

 Create Stunning Presentations with Movavi Academic

 In order to bring presentation ideas for school to life, take advantage of the Movavi Academic app.
-You can make effective presentations out of your photos and videos or use our built-in stock library.
+Make effective presentations out of your photos and videos.
 Add explanatory elements to your presentation: callouts, arrows, and captions.
 Enhance your project with themed frames, backgrounds, stickers, and transitions.
 Use visuals to grab students’ attention and engage them.
 Liven up the presentation with background music.
 Save your projects in any popular formats.